PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 	- They worked for years refining the designs.
 	- Marix, working with the LoD, took an interest in these designs and ordered a prototype made.
 		- Yelena and Norbit found out about the prototypes intended use, and fled House Cannith with all of the designs, hiding with their young son near the Whitehorn Woods.
-	- Geralt found something linking Garick to a faction in Sharn?
+- Geralt was snooping in his father's office when he found the designs laid out across his desk.
+		- Being unable to read them, he stole a page that had 'cool' designs and runes on it, also bearing the Gorgon seal of House Cannith.
+		- He still has this page to this day.
+		- A part of why he has learnt so many languages was to decode this page, but he was never able to.
-	- He knew that his parents worked or used to work for House Cannith
+			- It is written in an ancient language that his parents spoke, due to their inherent secrecy
-	- The artifact?
-Made by a faction, maybe House Cannith
-		- House Cannith (Marix) worked with Mordakesh to attempt to create a 'focus' for Rak Tulkesh's consciousness
-		- This was before they found the Fractured shard
-		- The ritual using this focus didn't work as intended, turned him into the thing he is now.
-- Who were Geralt's Parents?
-	- Workers in House Cannith?
-	- Helped design/create artifact 3?
-- Why were they killed by Garick?
+- When his parents were killed by
 #### Sylas Stormshadow (Deceased)
 - Father was an Elven scholar focused on forbidden knowledge about magic
 - Mother was a human merchant in Sharn's Underbelly